AdemHodzic/get-django-saas-template/README.md

 ![banner](docs/screenshots/banner.png)

+**NOTE: GetDjangoSaas is still in early alpha so please send as much as feedback as possible.
+Thank you!**

 ## Intro

 *GetDjangoSaaS* is DRF/Vue Saas boilerplate to get you started as soon as possible on your next million-dollar idea.

-I've built it with simplicity in mind so you'll find the minimumof packages inside.
+I've built it with simplicity in mind so you'll find the bare minimum of packages inside.

+It comes with some pre-built components you may want to use (or not, that's cool too).

+There are no code generators inside.

+Every package is optional and you can remove and replace each one of them.

+Even the backend and fronend are in seperate directories so if you'd rather use Rails instead of Django or React instead of Vue, you can do that as well.

 ## Features